Chalke Valley Sports Centre on 8th June 2008. The Chalke Valley Cricket Club has moved to a new cricket ground, see

 First ball duck; you can just see the ball in front of the slip fielder

 The new cricket ground at Butt's Field, Bowerchalke has been prepared and was ready for the 2010 season.
 It is a satellite of the CVSC.
-There are grass wickets and an artificial turf wicket, net areas, car parking and there will be a timber pavilion with showers and toilets.
-The pavilion, estimated to cost about £100,000, is not ready yet.
-A grant has been received from the Foundation of Sports & Arts but building work has been postponed until after the 2013 season.
-There has been a marquee bought from the Hampshire Rose Bowl serving as a temporary changing room from 2010 until September 2013.
+There are grass wickets and an artificial turf wicket, net areas, car parking and there is a timber pavilion with showers and toilets.
+The original design for a new pavilion, estimated to cost about £100,000, has been set aside and a simpler timber pavilion has been built.
+A grant has been received from the Foundation of Sports & Arts and building work was postponed until after the 2013 season.
+There was a marquee bought from the Hampshire Rose Bowl serving as a temporary changing room from 2010 until September 2013.
 The target funding for the whole ground is £150,000.
-The temporary changing room has recently been demolished (25/09/2013) and work on the new pavilion is about to start.
+The temporary changing room has been demolished (25/09/2013) and the new pavilion was ready for the 2014 season.

 Read about progress in The Wisden Cricketer Magazine.